vortexntnu/vortex-auv/motion/README.md

 * velocity_controller
     * A velocity controller using six one-dimensional PIDs with feed-forward term and integral windup protection.
 The control law includes compensation for restoring forces.

-* velocity_controller
-    * A velocity controller using six one-dimensional PIDs with feed-forward term and integral windup protection.
-The control law includes compensation for restoring forces.

 * vtf_guidance_and_control
     * Virtual Target Following guidance and control module which sets up a target which follows a given path.
 The system will then follow the target's reference model using a MIMO DP controller.